PROJECTS

 ARCHIMEDES – Data-Driven Integrated Approaches to Chemical Safety Assessment and Drug Design

-Archimedes is a ERC-funded multidisciplinary project, supported by Tampere University, aiming to make products safe for consumers, while reducing the number of animals in the experiments.
+Archimedes is an ERC-funded multidisciplinary project, supported by Tampere University, aiming to make products safe for consumers, while reducing the number of animals in the experiments.
 In the work, integration of wet lab and bioinformatics enables goals as new integrated testing approaches to be developed, as well as to establish new paradigm in chemical safety assessment and biomedical data framework covering toxicology and pharmacology.
 Project is ongoing in the period from 2022-2026.
 More information could be found here.

 LiverTarget – A new generation of advanced RNA therapeutics

 LiverTarget is EU funded project aiming to develop an innovative RNA inhibition and activation therapeutics against cardiovascular and metabolic diseases by targeting ceramide synthesis and inflammatory cascades in the liver.
 Project goals are numerous, focusing on generating innovative siRNA pools and synthetic mRNAs to regulate ceramide and inflammatory targets in the liver; formulating them in established human-approved liver-targeting lipid nanoparticles (LNP); determining their efficiency invivo; and completing safety and toxicology evaluation of the most promising lead candidates.
-FAHIE contributes by developing and pre-clinical testing of siRNA drugs.
+FHAIVE contributes by developing and pre-clinical testing of siRNA drugs.
 Project is ongoing for the period from 2022-2027.
 More information could be found here.

 SCENARIOS